-The aforementioned structure is reflected in B3's documents and internal processes, and defined in the policies detailed below, which are available from its investor relations portal (ir.b3.com.br).
+The lines of defense model are reflected in B3's documents and internal processes, and defined in the policies detailed below, which are available from its investor relations portal (ri.b3.com.br/en).

-The Compliance and Internal Controls Policy establishes principles, guidelines and responsibilities to be met for the strengthening and proper functioning of B3's internal control systems, which are based on good corporate governance practices defined in the standards and methodologies of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and the Control Objectives for Information and related Technology (COBIT).
+The Compliance and Internal Controls Policy establishes principles, guidelines and responsibilities to be met for the strengthening and proper functioning of B3's internal control systems, which are based on good corporate governance practices defined in the standards and methodologies of the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-The Corporate Risk Management Policy establishes principles, guidelines and responsibilities to be observed in B3's corporate risk management process, so as to enable the identification, assessment, processing, monitoring and reporting of operational risks inherent in business and information technology activities that support the operation of its trade and post-trade environments and systems, and its corporate processes, which are based on good corporate governance practices defined in the standards and methodologies of the COSO - Enterprise Risk Management Framework, CVM Instruction 461/07, and ABNT Standard NBR ISO 31000: 2009 - Risk Management: Principles and Guidelines.
+The Corporate Risk Policy and the Operational Risk Norms establishes principles, guidelines and responsibilities to be observed in B3's corporate risk management process, so as to enable the identification, assessment, processing, monitoring and reporting of operational risks inherent in business and information technology activities that support the operation of its trade and post-trade environments and systems, and its corporate processes, which are based on good corporate governance practices defined in the standards and methodologies of the COSO - Enterprise Risk Management Framework, CVM Instruction 461/07, and ABNT Standard NBR ISO 31000: 2009 - Risk Management: Principles and Guidelines.

 B3 has formally defined norms and procedures for human resources management containing specific features relating to employee training, performance assessment, quality-of-life programs, and a short- and long-term remuneration policy and rules (stock grant plan), which aim to mitigate the effects of the risk of high turnover rates, as well as encourage the retention of key personnel.
 The effectiveness of this policy is regularly evaluated using indicators, including a measure of employee turnover.
-For fraud prevention, B3 conducts periodic analysis of systems access, segregation of duties and functions, and training in the Code of Conduct and Ethics.

-As part of fraud prevention procedures, B3 has a Code of Conduct and Ethics that highlights the personal and professional conduct to be adopted by all employees.
+For fraud prevention, B3 conducts periodic analysis of systems access, segregation of duties and functions, and training in the Code of Conduct and Ethics that highlights the personal and professional conduct to be adopted by all employees.
 The code also indicates the communication channels for any detected misconduct or non-compliance.
 As part of their admission processes, all employees must abide by the code.

-As for fraud prevention, B3's actions are based on a set of internal mechanisms and procedures involving integrity, auditing, incentive to irregularity reporting, and enforcement of the Code of Conduct and Ethics, policies and norms in order to detect and remedy any deviation, fraud, irregularity and illegal act against the public administration, domestic or foreign.
+As for fraud prevention, B3's actions are based on a set of internal mechanisms and procedures involving integrity, auditing, incentive to irregularity reporting, and enforcement of the Code of Conduct and Ethics, policies, and norms in order to detect and remedy any deviation, fraud, irregularity, and illegal act against the public administration, domestic or foreign.